- Academic Affairs

-CLIA's numerous programs include the Law & Leadership Academy at five Baltimore City high schools: Patterson, National Academy Foundation, Reginald F. Lewis, Heritage, and Mergenthaler Vocational-Technicall.
-The Law and Leadership Academies serve more than 300 10th- to 12th-graders.
+CLIA's numerous programs include the Law and Leadership Academy at five Baltimore high schools: Patterson, National Academy Foundation, Reginald F. Lewis, Heritage, and Mergenthaler Vocational-Technicall.
+The Law and Leadership academies serve more than 300 10th- to 12th-graders.
 CLIA also has worked with students at Baltimore Talent Development and Highlandtown Middle-Elementary in its Teen Leaders for Change program.
 CLIA also provides training for at-risk youth in job readiness and community service.

 Project contact: Corryne Deliberto

 The President’s Outreach Council partners with four schools in West Baltimore — Vivien T. Thomas Medical Arts Academy, Southwest Baltimore School Charter, George Washington Elementary School, and James McHenry Elementary School — to help meet identified needs of students and family (see more details in appendix).
 The council oversees the following programs:

 - Our first-year medical students work with students at George Washington Elementary School on fitness and nutrition.